ferrilab/bitvec/book/memory-model.md

 All `UnsafeCell` does is instruct the Rust compiler to politely look the other way about your program’s memory accesses.
-It is somewhat like the C keyword `volatile`, in that the compiler no longer believes that reads are stateless, or freely relocatable with respect to all other operations than writes, but entirely unlike that keyword in that the compiler doesn’t have any obligation to *keep* your reads from or writes to such regions.
+It is somewhat like the C keyword `volatile`, in that the compiler no longer believes that reads are stateless, or freely reörderable, but entirely unlike that keyword in that the compiler doesn’t have any obligation to *keep* your reads from or writes to such regions.

 Rust provides an additional type called [`Cell`].
 This is a wrapper over `UnsafeCell`[^2] that defines a more useful API, including the only safe and